googlearchive/workbox-microsite/src/get-started/npm-script.md

 	delete `workbox-cli-config.json` and rerun the wizard.

-    **Note:** Always run the npm task for generating the service worker as the last step in each build.
+    **Note:** Always run the npm task for generating the service worker as the last step in your site's build process.
 This ensures that your service worker contains any changes made during development.